Simatwa/WebChatGPT/docs/README.md

 4. Back to ChatGPT, make a new conversation and then have a chat with it.
 5. Back to Http-Tracker window, locate and click on the url row having `https://chat.openai.com/backend-api/conversation` to toggle a dropdown showing the http requests details.
 6. On  the *Request Details Table*, locate a Header having key `Authorization` and then copy it's corresponding value without the `Bearer` string and then paste it somewhere.
-7. On your current directory create a [`.env`](https://github.com/Simatwa/WebChatGPT/blob/main/env) file and then save the contents in the format :
+7. On your current directory of your **terminal**,create a [`.env`](https://github.com/Simatwa/WebChatGPT/blob/main/env) file and then save the contents in the format :

 ```
 openai_authorization=<authorization_value>